marbl/canu/documentation/source/faq.rst

       contig) and a false overlap (between two reads in different contigs) need to be before the contig is split.
 When this occurs, it isn't clear which overlap is 'true' - the longer one or the slightly shorter one - and the contig is split to avoid misassemblies.

+    For polyploid genomes:

+        Generally, there's a couple of ways of dealing with the ploidy.

+        The first is to avoid collapsing the genome so you end up with double (assuming diploid) the genome size as long as your divergence is above about 2% (for PacBio data).
+Below this divergence, you'd end up collapsing the variations.
+We've used the following parameters for polyploid populations (PacBio data):

+        - ``corOutCoverage=200 errorRate=0.013 "batOptions=-dg 3 -db 3 -dr 1 -ca 500 -cp 50"``

+        This will output more corrected reads (than the default 40x).
+The latter option will be more conservative at picking the error rate to use for the assembly to try to maintain haplotype separation.
+If it works, you'll end up with an assembly >= 2x your haploid genome size.
+Post-processing using gene information or other synteny information is required to remove redunancy from this assembly.

+        The alternative is to try to smash haplotypes together and then do phasing using another approach (like HapCUT2 or whatshap or others).
+In that case you want to do the opposite, increase the error rates:

+        - ``corOutCoverage=200 ovlErrorRate=0.15 obtErrorRate=0.15``

 My asm.contigs.fasta is empty, why?